2-day Hangover: Causes & Cures For Two Day Hangovers

 - You’ll get drunker, quicker

-- You’ll pay for it much more the next day (or the following 48 hours)
+- You’ll pay for it much more the next day (or the following 48 hours) with prolonged hangover symptoms.

 Sometimes you can lose track of time or how quickly you’ve had that last cocktail, but slowing down the amount you drink really does make a difference.
 It also helps to pick drinks that you naturally drink slower, like an iced cocktail that’s too cold to drink fast compared to a shot that you consume in a second.

 Tip: Drink slowly, slowly, slowly.
 Even choose drinks that force you to drink slowly!
+Your body processes alcohol at its own pace, so give it the time it needs.
+Don't try and be a hero and outdrink everyone.

 You might find that you just can’t handle alcohol like you used to.
 Remember those university parties where you seemed like you could drink anything?
 Now you have a glass of wine and you’re out for the count.